Cesario (horse): 2005: Three-year-old season

 After becoming a graded race winner, her next race was the Oka Sho, the first race of Japanese Fillies' Triple Crown (Triple Tiara).
 As Fukunaga announced he would ride Rhein Kraft in the same race, Cesario's jockey was changed to Minoru Yoshida.
 The race was close, with Rhein Kraft defeating Cesario by a head.

 Later, she raced in the second leg of Triple Tiara, which was the Grade I race Yushun Himba (Japanese Oaks) held at Tokyo Racecourse.
 As her main rival Rhein Kraft chose to join the NHK Mile Cup, Cesario could once again be ridden by Fukunaga in the race.
 She finished the last three furlongs in 33.3 seconds, winning her first Grade I crown by a neck.

 Cesario's trainer Katsuhiko Sumii announced their plan to join the American Oaks.
 After a one-month break, she arrived at Hollywood Park on 20 June to compete with several strong rivals such as unbeaten horse Melhor Ainda, Premio Regina Elena (Italian 1,000 Guineas) winner Silver Cup and Oaks d'Italia runner up Hallowed Dream.
 Cesario won by four lengths and broke the record with a time of 1:59.03, becoming the first Japanese trained three-year-old horse to win an overseas Grade 1 race.
 Because of her great performance in this race, Cesario was described as a "Japanese Super Star" by a local race commenter.

 After returning to Japan, Cesario originally planned to come back to America and participate in the Breeders' Cup Filly & Mare Turf held at Belmont Park in November.
 However, she showed symptoms of Suspensory Desmitis, causing the plans to be scrapped.

 For her efforts in winning two Oaks titles, Cesario was given the JRA Award for Best Three-Year-Old Filly and JRA Award for Best Horse By Home-bred Sire.

 2006: Four-year-old Season

 In the beginning of 2006, as Cesario showed a good recovery, Sumii planned to let her race in the inaugural Grade I race Victoria Mile.
 However, Cesario developed symptoms of Suspensory Desmitis again.
 As a result, Carrot Club decided to retire her to become a broodmare in order to avoid any future risk.

 Breeding record

 Cesario was retired to become a broodmare at Northern Farm.
-As of 2024, she had produced twelve named foals and ten winners including three Group 1 race champions:
+As of 2024, she had produced twelve named foals and ten winners including three Group 1 race champions, who in turn became Group 1 producing sires: